Synodontis batensoda

 بطن السوداء bațn sawdā' = "black belly").
 Occasionally, individuals can be reddish brown.
 Juveniles display large dark-colored blotches on the sides separated by pale patches.

 It has 39–42 gill rakers rather than 7–33 as in other Synodontis species, and its dorsal fin and adipose fin are contiguous.
 The body is short and deep, the eyes are large, and its colouration is grey-black tinged with brown, with a faint network of dark black spots.
 There is a comb of small spines near the point of the operculum.
 The maxillary barbels have membranes, though these are not as wide as in Hemisynodontis.
 The caudal fin is forked, with each lobe ending in a point.
 Like other Synodontis species, this fish almost always swims upside down.
 This fish may grow up to 50 cm TL and weigh up to 1.5 kg.

 This omnivorous fish feeds on plankton, algae, detritus, surface insects, chironomid larvae, benthic crustaceans, and molluscs.
 It is oviparous and venomous.

-In the aquarium hobby, it is peaceful and hardy fish that is compatible with even small fish, but may be bullied by more aggressive Synodontis species.
+In the aquarium hobby, it is a peaceful and hardy fish that is compatible with even small fish, but may be bullied by more aggressive Synodontis species.